 Address: Centenary Square, Chamberlain Square, New Street, and Victoria Square.

-My British editor tells me that a lot of people around the UK have a lot of cruel things to say about the city of Birmingham in England’s Midlands.
+My British editor tells me that many people around the UK have a lot of cruel things to say about the city of Birmingham in England’s Midlands.
 “It’s an industrial wasteland!”
 “The populace is made up of savages!”

 Nonsense.
-It might have looked that way at the turn of the 20th Century, or while it was being hammered by German bombers, but anyone who has spent 5 minutes wandering around Birmingham city center knows that’s a load of old “cobblers”.
+It might have looked that way at the turn of the 20th Century or while German bombers were hammering it, but anyone who has spent 5 minutes wandering around Birmingham city center knows that’s a load of old “cobblers.”
 Central Birmingham is genuinely an attractive and happening city with sights to see and things to do.
 This could not be more true during November and December.

-In what is touted as the largest Christmas market outside of Austria and Germany, Frankfurt Christmas Market, Birmingham regularly sees an excess of 5 million visitors each year!
-Here you can explore the cute cabins, enjoy German staples such as bratwurst and candied apples, and of course, hot glühwein, which comes in a souvenir mug!
+In what is touted as the largest Christmas market outside of Austria and Germany, Frankfurt Christmas Market, Birmingham regularly sees an excess of 5 million visitors yearly!
+Here, you can explore the cute cabins and enjoy German staples such as bratwurst, candied apples, and hot glühwein, which comes in a souvenir mug!

 Speaking of souvenirs, the Birmingham Christmas Market is a great place to source some Christmas gifts or make memories on a winter wonderland date.
 This is probably the easily accessible Christmas market in the UK, so look into it if you’re visiting ol’ Blighty this winter.

 See Related: Best Warm Winter Destinations in Europe

 Address: located in the heart of the capital, Funchal

 Spend the Christmas holidays in Madeira and experience the true magic of the holiday season with the brilliant illumination of lights around this beautiful place.